gespona/depthai-unity-plugin/README.md

 # Known issues

+## [Any Platform - Unity] Failed to load window layout
 Sometimes when you open the project Unity gives this error:
 "Failed to load window layout"

 To fix this issue just copy "CurrentLayout-default.dwlt" file you can find in the root folder of this repo to "Library" folder and replace the old file.

+## [MacOS] Issues opening depthai-core lib because it's not verified
+As it's early version modified depthai-core lib is not signed/verified.
+So as usual with Mac when you download something directly from internet is blocking the file by default.
+You need to go with finder to folder Assets/Plugins/macOS, do right-click on libdepthai-core, click "Open" and confirm again with "Open".
+From here file is ok so Unity editor can access to the library.

+## [MacOS] DllNotFoundException: libdepthai-core
+If after previous step, Unity editor is still complaining about issues with libdepthai-core is very likely because can't load the library file due dependencies failing.
+See above it requires OpenCV 3.0 installed on the machine.
+To confirm the issue is because missing OpenCV 3.0 installation, inside Unity editor go to project window, Assets/Plugins/macOS and click on libdepthai-core.
+In the inspector window, click on "Load on startup" and press apply button.
+If you don't have OpenCV 3.0 installed you will get a message in the console window similar to "library not loaded: /usr/local/opt/opencv@3/lib/libxxxxx"

 # Preview Version